BLE-LTER/ble-handbook/handbook.md

 <a id="preamble"></a>
 ## Preamble

+Dear reader,

-I speak in first person throughout this handbook.
-Writing in third person, passive, or imperative voice is tiring.
+We speak in first person throughout this handbook.
+Writing in a suitably third person, passive, or imperative voice didn't come naturally.

 <a id="tools"></a>
 # Tools